How much do you know about surviving emergencies?

 Invest in your own safety – the sooner the better!

-For a practical, no-nonsense and, most importantly, sane and pragmatic advice about survival, “SAS Survival Handbook” is a good start.
+For a practical, no-nonsense and, most importantly, sane and pragmatic advice about survival, “SAS Survival Handbook” (ad) is a good start.
+It’s certainly an ultimate survival guide.

 You will be glad if you don’t get to use the skills acquired from this book, but it helps to have them nonetheless!